Discounts

 - Be able to provide evidence of their care leaver status

-The reduction in Council Tax will be granted after any entitlement to other appropriate Legislative discounts or exemptions have been awarded (this may include Council Tax Support, single resident Discount or relevant disregards).
+The reduction in Council Tax will be granted after any entitlement to other appropriate legislative discounts or exemptions have been awarded (this may include Council Tax Support, Single Resident Discount or relevant disregards).

 Job related dwellings